danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/lit_review.typ

   ), <Zedboard>,
 )

+The interface of the TOTEM UHF described here contributed to the system design in @System-Design-Section, and the selected development boards used as the target for implementation in @Implementation-Section.

 = STAC Ground Station
-// TODO: STAC GS reference
-The #acr("STAC") ground station was first created in 2008 and resides on the roof of the James Weir building at the University of Strathlycde.
+The decision for which ground station will be used for communications has not been finalised, however one of the most likely options is the #acr("STAC") ground station.
+It was first created in 2008 and resides on the roof of the James Weir building at the University of Strathlycde.
 After a fire in the building, the project was abandoned in 2012.
-In 2015/2016, a master's group renovated the #acr("STAC") and were successful in receiving telemetry from the Strand-1 CubeSat.
-The station has since been out of use and has not been maintained, as such, the current status of the components is unknown.
+In 2015/2016, a master's group renovated the #acr("STAC") and were successful in receiving telemetry from the Strand-1 CubeSat. @calum_clarke_strathclyde_2016 The station has since been out of use and has not been maintained, as such, the current status of the components is unknown.
 #figure(
   image("../Figures/Lit-Review/STAC.png",width: 50%),
   caption: "STAC After 2016 Renovation "
 )

-// TODO: Antenna reference
 The #acr("STAC") has dual #acr("VHF") and #acr("UHF") antennas and includes pre-amplifiers suitable for both receive and transmit.
 The UHF antennas are the
 436CP30 from M2 Antenna Systems and the UHF pre-amplifier is the SP-7000 from SSB.
-The details of which are shown in @SP7000 and @436CP0 respectively.
+The details of which are shown in @SP7000 and @436CP0 respectively. @ssb_sp-7000_2012 @m2_antenna_systems_inc_436cp30_2017.

 #figure(
   table(